ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   to a timestamp, with the caveat that some local times may have zero or multiple possible timestamps due to nearby Daylight Saving Time changes or other changes to the UTC offset of that time zone.
-  Unlike the UTC offset of a timestamp which makes no claims about the UTC offset of other related timestamps (and which is therefore unsuitable for performing local-time operations such as "one day later"), a time zone also defines how to derive new timestamps based on differences in local time.
+  A time zone also defines how to derive new timestamps based on differences in local dates and times.
   For example, to calculate "one day later than this timestamp in San Francisco", a time zone is required because the UTC offset of local time in San Francisco can change from one day to the next.
+  On the other hand, the UTC offset of a timestamp makes no claims about the UTC offset of other related timestamps.
+  For this reason, UTC offsets are insufficient to perform local-time operations like "one day later".

 IANA Time Zone:
 : A named time zone that is included in the Time Zone Database (often